In This Article

 There are lots of costs you need to consider when you are thinking about laser teeth whitening.
 You need to consider the financial, time and maintenance costs.
 So that it will be easy for you to go through a smooth procedure.

 Laser teeth whitening is a cosmetic procedure which is not covered by insurance.
 Hence, you need to be prepared to cover the fee.
 The amount you will pay for the procedure depends on the level of discoloration and the experience of your dentist.
-You should discuss the cost implications with your dentist and a convenient payment plan may be worked out for you.
+You should discuss the cost implications with your best dentist and a convenient payment plan may be worked out for you.

 If you run a tight schedule, you need to consider the time that the procedure will cost you.
 Laser bleaching does not take too much time as the whole process does not last for more than one hour.
-Usually, a treatment is enough to get your desired result.
+Usually, treatment is enough to get your desired result.
 But in some cases, you may need to book follow-up appointments.
-Which do not take so much time per visit.
+Which do not take so much time per visit?

 It is very important for you to know the maintenance implications of laser teeth whitening.
 Proper dental hygiene is a sure way to maintain your investment in an alluring smile.
 And this should be given a top priority.
 Your result should last for between 6 months and one year or more.
 Depending on how best you can manage it.
 It is advisable for you to stay away, as much as possible, from foods and drinks (e.g. tee and coffee) that can stain your teeth.

 Furthermore, if you lay your hands on a whitening toothpaste, you should use it.
 So that your teeth can be kept white at all times.
-You can also schedule a post-procedural appointments with your dentist every six months.
+You can also schedule a post-procedural appointment with your dentist every six months.
 So that proper analysis of the result can be carried out.
 And if there is a need for any follow-up treatment, it will be carried out in good time.